 BA in Politics and International Relations with a Year in the Asia-Pacific

 Method of assessment

-- Understand the influence of imperialism, revolution, nationalism and modernisation on the evolution of China's political system.
+1. Understand the influence of Western imperialism, China's quest for modernity and international recognition and status on the evolution of China's foreign relations and policy.

 2. Understand China's importance as a rising economic and political power and analyse its role in the emerging post-Cold War global order.

 3. Understand the challenges both China and the world face when they increase their mutual engagement with each other in the early 21st century.

 4. Use the knowledge earned from the study of China to inform comparative political studies.